Para-cycling: History

 Para-cycling originated in the 1980s, starting with visually impaired riders who competed on a tandem with a sighted partner.
 In New York 1984 it entered the Summer Paralympic Games, where it consisted of only road races for riders with cerebral palsy.
-Over the next four Paraolympic Games further events were added.
+Over the next four Paralympic Games further events were added.
 In Atlanta 1996 track cycling was included as well as a variety of disabilities in various functional categories.
 Handcycling was included in the 2000 Sydney Paralympics as an exhibition event.

 Events

 Para-cycling events consist of the following three road races and five track events: